zlabban/zlabban/README.md

 # 💫 About Me:
 A Front End Developer based in the UK.
 I have a background as an accountant and am passionate about problem-solving.
-During my short time as a developer, I have realised just how creative I can be having had a dull career prior.
+During my short time as a developer, I have realised just how creative I can be having not had the opportunity to do so prior

 ## 🌐 Socials: